stu17682/design-patterns/IntroAndPrinciples.md

 Polymorphism
 ------------
 This is the ability of an object reference to refer to objects of different forms.
-Binding is evaluated at run-time rather than at compile-time.
-Binding is the process of connecting a message with a receiving method, I’ll talk about this very shortly.
+Binding is evaluated at run-time rather than at compile-time, and is the process of connecting a message with a receiving method, I’ll talk about this very shortly.

 Advantages of polymorphic languages:
 1. Flexibility – they can be type checked while being flexible.